Saikiran-Rai/Saikiran-Rai/README.md

 **Specialization:** Artificial Intelligence and Machine Learning

-**Passion:** Leveraging computer vision and deep learning to create innovative solutions.
+**Passion:** Leveraging computer vision and Machine learning to create innovative solutions.

 **Committed to:** Making a positive impact through technology.